-The Members Handbook origins
+Members Handbook origins

 The Members Handbook had its origins in 1986 by Life Member Shirley Don.
-In 2008 a revised edition was produced and credit is due to Peter Maffey and Lindsay Tricker who put in much valuable work.
-Acknowledgement for the formalizing of this 2015 version and the new emergency guidelines is due to the hardworking members of our present committee with Ian Semmens, Geoff Lee making significant contributions.
-Also thanks to Warren Ibbottson for his assistance in reviewing this edition.
+In 2008 a revised edition was produced with credit to Peter Maffey and Lindsay Tricker who put in much valuable work.
+Acknowledgement for the formalizing of the 2015 version and the new emergency guidelines was due to the hardworking members of our committee, with Ian Semmens and Geoff Lee making significant contributions.
+With thanks to Paul Hart and Eric Grummett for their assistance in updating the 2018 version.